Chapter 48

 For “Nature,” read Tara Garamond.
 Who might not have read Robert Burns, but knew by instinct how to turn sentiments such as these to her craftily laid-out profit.

 Living a privileged life from birth to age thirteen in a high-rise City apartment, Tara had been earmarked for admittance to the Runcible School of Fine Arts and then (on her own presumption) eventual takeover of Geyer & Gimbel, the elite advertising agency her great-grandfather had co-founded.
-His daughter’d married an account executive and they’d begat the well-publicized Harlean Wabe, who in turn had wed Montgomery Garamond Jr., a rising young architect with The City’s preeminent construction firm.
+His daughter’d married a G&G account executive and they’d begat the well-publicized Harlean Wabe, who in turn had wed Montgomery Garamond Jr., a rising young architect with The City’s preeminent construction firm.

 Leaving Tara with the jackal’s share.

 Harlean had been no help.
-Instead of seeking a better-off new husband to rub Monty’s nose in her resurgent fortune, she’d settled for a nine-to-five job with Geyer & Gimbel’s research department; and even that had to be procured by her stringpulling father, the soon-to-retire account exec.
+Instead of seeking a better-off Second Husband to rub Monty’s nose in her resurgent fortune, she’d settled for a nine-to-five job with Geyer & Gimbel’s research department; and even that had to be procured by her stringpulling father, the soon-to-retire account exec.
 Now Harlean ate too much, drank too much, and did no research on how to improve her lot or that of her only daughter.
 A total write-off.

 Lucky thing for Tara that she (Tara) could independently capitalize on most any situation: even her own (apparent) lack of oomph.

 Instead of Runcible, she’d been exiled to VW Junior High, and there as an eighth-grader got identified with “that kid in American Graffiti, y’know, the uggo who hung out with the hot rod hunk and was hit in the face with the water balloon.”
-Some might consider Mackenzie Phillips’s character an “uggo,” but she’d scored a kiss from the hunk and a souvenir gearshift knob.
-Proving that there were all kinds of oomph: you didn’t have to be stacked or display toothpaste-commercial teeth to coax goodies out of a guy.
+Some might consider Mackenzie Phillips’s character an “uggo,” but she’d scored a kiss from the hunk plus a souvenir gearshift knob.
+Proving there were all kinds of oomph: you didn’t have to be stacked or display toothpaste-commercial teeth to coax goodies out of a guy.
 The goal was to win over a utilizable guy—one who could be a boost toward the lifestyle to which you’d once been accustomed and (as God was your witness) would sure as hell be again, sooner rather than later.

 During ninth and tenth grades she dated Arby Paulsie of the pizza-chain clan, whose product might not be the tastiest in town but generated a heapin’ helpin’ of expendable income.
 Arby wanted to pursue the same route taken by Art Paul and design graphics (the more graphic the better) for Playboy if not Penthouse if not Hustler.
 Tara lacked the dimensions of a Playmate/Pet/Honey, yet Arby hankered for her underweight centerfold (again, who knew/cared why?) and demonstrated this relish in a variety of ways.
-He always coughed up expensive art supplies at giftgiving times, which delayed his getting superseded as Tara’s stepping stone by almost a full semester.
+He always coughed up expensive art supplies at giftgiving times, which postponed his getting superseded as Tara’s stepping stone by almost a full semester.
 She might’ve kept him on longer than that if Arby’d forked over the tabletop opaque projector she’d dropped enough hints about.

 In junior year she hooked up with Brill Yant aka Bayard “K.” Flaherty.
 No one knew for certain what the “K.” stood for; Tara guessed “Knifethrower.”
 Bayard, the son of an orthopedic surgeon with a manse in Baroque Vista, had a serrated attitude toward life and all living things—including Tara, whom he called “Scrawn” without a final y.
 She addressed him as “Weasel” with an emphasis on wheeze.
 Theirs was a rancorous rapport, spiced with lacerating dashes of heighdy-heighdy-ho; and many of these were thrashed out at the Channelside Sammitch Shoppe.

-This smorgasbord was the lair of the Bingo Nygren Stationary All-Stars & LitWit Ring, a clique founded a couple years earlier by Archbishop Houlihan’s Lonnie Nygren, “the Swedish Catholic enfant terrible.”
-He’d mobilized renegade preppies from schools in the snootier northeast suburbs: Front Tree, Startop, Hereafter Park and Vanderlund.
+This smorgasbord was the lair of the Bingo Nygren Stationary All-Stars & LitWit Ring, a clique founded a couple years earlier by Archbishop Houlihan’s Lonnie Nygren, the Swedish Catholic enfant terrible.
+He’d mobilized renegade preppies from schools in all the snootier northeast suburbs: Front Tree, Startop, Hereafter Park and Vanderlund.
 Mitchell Lodge and Evita Krauss came from VTHS, bringing Scott Grampian and Lesley Ogilvie and Bayard Flaherty (not yet sporting that middle initial) plus Arby Paulsie and Tara Garamond.
 The latter two weren’t especially literary—nor, for that matter, was Evita—yet they had the same take-no-prisoner mentalities and proclivities.

 While chomping down Italian beef or Polish sausage on Vienna bread, the LitWit Ring flung barbed bon mots at each other à la the Algonquin Round Table.
 Some were more determined to draw blood than others; no participant was more sanguinary than Brill Yant, who engaged in vendettas against almost all the other LitWits.
-He hated Rodney Waldover for going to Front Tree, which had refused to enroll Bayard because of subpar grades in math and science (subjects he deliberately slacked off at, to frustrate his surgeon father).
+He hated Rodney Waldover for attending Front Tree, which had refused to enroll Bayard because of subpar grades in math and science (subjects he deliberately slacked off at, to frustrate his surgeon father).
 Bayard detested Allison Pendleton of Startop for socializing with Rod Waldover; he loathed Spanky McNamara of Hereafter Park for the nickname alone; and Lonnie Nygren got placed on his Index Prohibitorum for majoring in anthropology at Notre Dame after graduating from Houlihan.
 Bayard never forgave Mitch or Evita for truncating “Wallflowers Need Ruin,” and Scott Grampian warranted his eternal enmity for having “stolen” Lesley Ogilvie from him back in eighth grade.
 (A theft Lesley’d been unaware of, since Bayard coveted her dark allure from afar.)

 (“Coveting up close requires covert contrivance.
 Don’t even hallucinate about editing that,” quoth Brill Yant.)